Free Budapest Walking Tour by JetSettingFools.com

 Budapest's City Park: The Baroque mansion houses the Museum of Hungarian Agriculture

-The Vajdahunyad Castle was originally constructed of wood and cardboard for the 1896 celebrations, with a clear intent to tear it down once the party was over.
-However, the site gained such popularity that it was reconstructed using stone.
+MAP.
+Originally constructed of wood and cardboard for the 1896 celebrations, the intent was to tear it down once the party was over.

-Budapest's City Park: The Romanesque Benedictine chapel
+Budapest's City Park: The Romanesque Benedictine chapel on our free Budapest walking tour

 Szechenyi Thermal Baths

-Inside the grandiose Szechenyi Baths, which ranks as one of the largest spa complexes in Europe, there are 21 different pools.
-The bath was constructed in 1913 and expanded in 1927 to include an outdoor pool.
+Inside the grandiose Szechenyi Baths, there are 21 different pools.
+They were constructed in 1913 and expanded in 1927 to include an outdoor pool.
+A ticket is required to enter.

 Walking around Budapest at night is a stunning sight!
 After the sun goes down, the iconic monuments and buildings are illuminated by spotlights.

-Our Budapest Night Tour takes in the best sights on a short stroll along both banks of the river.
-Because we have already covered these Budapest sights in detail in our previous Budapest walks, we are only sharing our suggested route and attractions to see along the way.
-Use this Map
+Because we have already covered these areas on our previous Budapest walks, we are only sharing our suggested route and what to see along the way.

 Chain Bridge Walk